snowiewdev/cheatsheet/aws.md

 - 1TB free traffic in

 ### AWS Outposts
-- extend AWS infrastructure & service
+- extend AWS infrastructure & service to your on-premise (private) data center

 ## Networking
 ### Amazon Virtual Private Cloud (VPC)
 - allow you to launch resources in a virtual network that you define
 - subnet: region that you define to control access
-- public subnet (EC2 instance), provide Internet Gateway & allow user to access
+- public subnet (EC2 instance), provide Internet Gateway & allow public user to access
-- private subnet (database), provide virtual private gateway via VPN connection for limited user to access
+- private subnet (database), provide virtual private gateway via VPN connection for limited user to access, used to isolate db
-- AWS direct connect
+- AWS direct connect: connection between on-premise data center & the VPC
+- Internet Gateway is a component used to connect VPC to the Internet

 Network Traffic: ACL -> security group -> public subnet